usatiuk/ustk-todolist/README.md

 ## Offline

-To enable service worker, the frontend should be run in production environment.
+The create-react-app's service worker works only in production environment.
-To run it locally you should build the frontend: `cd react && npm run build`.
+You can build the frontend with `cd react && npm run build`.

 Express is listening at http://localhost:4000 and serving the built frontend.